matthieudelaro/website/content/en/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume.md

       ```

 2. Verify that a PersistentVolume got dynamically provisioned.
 Note that it can
-   It can take up to a few minutes for the PVs to be provisioned and bound.
+   take up to a few minutes for the PVs to be provisioned and bound.

       ```shell
       kubectl get pvc